maxwolf621/Notes/SpringNote/OauthUser/Oauth2Filter.md

 - [`OAuth2LoginAuthenticationFilter`](https://zhuanlan.zhihu.com/p/100625981)

 If they are valid then the filter returns `access_token` url
-- Client uses access token and calls (its spring api) `Oauth2UserService` to get third party protected resource for returning instance of `Authenttication`
+- Client uses access token and calls (its spring api) `Oauth2UserService` to get third party protected resource for returning instance of `Authentication`
 - `SecurityContextPersistenceFilter` will store protected resource in the local http session  (local endpoint) after that

 ![image](https://user-images.githubusercontent.com/68631186/122872974-cd07de00-d363-11eb-88a4-67edc7b91d04.png)